shiftyrose/shifty/README.md

 `Idea by paigecourtney "CC"`<br>

 #### Role Description
-The Identity Thief shifts into whoever they kill.<br>
+The Identity Thief shifts into whoever they kill.
 The disguise lasts until they are ready to kill again, or, optionally, until they kill another player and shift into their next victim.<br>

 ### Game Options
 |          Name           |                            Description                          |     Type     |  Default  |